davidshepherd7/blog/_posts/2021-08-12-writing-about-my-job.md

 # Contact me/hiring

-If you have any follow up questions feel free to post them here or email me at "davidshepherd7 [at] gmail".
+If you have any follow up questions feel free to post them on the EA forum or email me about them.

 We're currently hiring software engineers, product managers, and a bunch of other remote positions.
 So if any of what I've described sounds like something